p1xel8ted/SpecialKLocalUpdater/README.md

 ### 3. Run the Script

 - Use the `update_sk.bat` file to execute the script.
-- The script processes directories specified in `game_paths.txt` and skips blacklisted folders listed in `blacklist.txt`.
+- The script processes directories specified in `game_paths.txt` and skips blacklisted folders in `blacklist.txt`.

 ### Output